josefprusa/Prusa3/box_frame/README.md

-=This is Prusa iteration 3=
+# This is Prusa iteration 3
 Published under GPL v3

-To start:
+## To start:
 Copy configuration.scad.dist to configuration.scad and fill custom settings section there

 Print calibarion part form extras and check that:
  * your bearings fit tightly in the holder